gdraheim/docker-mirror-packages-repo/README.md

 zypper targets use that single URL.
 The package indexes are served at the same path locations.

-The provided "opensuse-repo" will answer download requests for zypper packages on on 80/http - simply the url path is mapped to a local path in the container and a sendfile will return the content.
+The provided "opensuse-repo" image will answer download requests for zypper packages on on 80/http - simply the url path is mapped to a local path in the container and a sendfile will return the content.
 These are mostly `*.rpm` packages as well